 Instructions to redeem the CalTopo and Gaia GPS subscriptions will be distributed during the module on mapping.

-Redemption instructions to our other recommended vendors will be sent upon successful completion of the course.
+Redemption instructions to our other recommended vendors will be sent after the first four assignments.
 In particular, you will be required to:

 - Introduce yourself to your group;